How do you download images using Selenium Python?

 >>> from selenium.webdriver import Chrome >>> from selenium.webdriver.chrome.service import Service >>> from webdriver_manager.chrome import ChromeDriverManager >>> driver = Chrome(service=Service(ChromeDriverManager().install())) [WDM] - ====== WebDriver manager ====== [WDM] - Current google-chrome version is 103.0.5060 [WDM] - Get LATEST chromedriver version for 103.0.5060 google-chrome [WDM] - Driver [/Users/rds/.wdm/drivers/chromedriver/mac64/103.0.5060.53/chromedriver] found in cache

-webdriver manager library to get the right installation of drivers needed without you having to worry about it.
+to get the right installation of drivers needed without you having to worry about it.

 Once you can see an available blank browser window it’s just a matter of navigating to the website containing the image you want to download: